 Vegetables: asparagus, beans (fully cooked if previously dried), beets, broccoli, brussel sprouts, cabbage, carrots, cauliflower, corn, cucumbers, eggplant, greens, (kale, spinach, mustard) peas, peppers, pumpkin and raw pumpkin seeds, squash

-Whole Grains: bread, cereal, pasta, oatmeal (cooked or not), sprouts.
+Whole Grains: bread, cereal, pasta, sprouts.

 Looking for healthy, homemade treat recipes?
 Look no further!
 This Flock Block Substitute is a healthy treat, containing lots of nutrition-packed ingredients that chickens need to make nutritious eggs, strong eggshells and beautiful feathers!